Carbon Pricing and its Progressive Discontents

 I still wish carbon dividends got more of the oxygen pie.
 I think the rest of this should read now as less “Oh no, the Left hates market-based climate policy, that’s bad.” and more “The (fair) pushback from carbon taxes among the Left has hamstrung a carbon dividend.
 This is not so good.”

-Noah Smith also has a piece on .
+Noah Smith also has a piece on the failures of climate economics .
 It talks about the overemphasis on carbon taxes and particularly on the free rider problem that arises when you try to convince other countries to adopt carbon taxes.
 This is a good point!
 And a good reason to believe that global carbon taxes are unlikely.
 But it doesn’t change the validity of green checks as domestic policy, as a way to eliminate implicit fossil fuel subsidies and as a way to make real the benefits of climate policy.

 Updating your beliefs!
 Hearing from people you thought you disagreed with, only to realize you agree on a lot more than you think!
 That’s the goodstuff.